Find Training for Your Next Career!

 Operations Management

-As an operations manager, you will oversee company production of goods or deployment of services.
+As an operations manager, you will oversee company's production of goods or deployment of services.
 You’ll manage the day-to-day operations and ensure everything is running smoothly.
-This position also entails leading staff, labor union, government, or other meetings.
+This position also entails leading staff, labor unions, government, or other meetings.
 You'll be keeping up to date with any new federal/state regulations and also could make hiring and firing decisions, along with other types of staff support.
-To become an operations manager, you should have a satisfactory amount of work experience, or a bachelor's degree along with some related work experience.
+To become an operations manager, you should have a satisfactory amount of work experience or a bachelor's degree along with some related work experience.

 Find an operations management program now.